sigurdkampevold/media_mood/index.markdown

 However, it seems safe to conclude that if you are getting influenced by what you read in the media: Put away your newspapers and start reading some gossip!

-{% include_relative /_plots/wsj_moving.html %}

 ##### _Gender_

 Do the represented genders in the dataset differ in their sentiments?

 What can be said about the moods of the different genders?
 Not a lot apparently!
 While there is a slightly higher significant sentiment score for females, it's not very large.
 The average sentiment score for females was 0.196 while 0.194 for males.
 I guess we can say that it seems the women are a tiny tiny bit more positive than the guys.

 Mapped over the entire timespan we see the average compound score for each month with respect to the genders: